 Prerequisite Courses for OT graduate school

-Since the exact prerequisite courses vary slightly for some graduate schools it is important for the student to examine the graduate schools they are interested in attending during their sophomore or junior year to allow time to complete these courses.
+The exact prerequisite courses vary slightly for some graduate schools.
+It is important for you to research potential graduate schools during your sophomore or junior year.
+This will give you time to complete these courses.
 The list below contains the most common prerequisite courses:

 - Developmental Psychology or Life Span Development course(s)